kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 1. Create two buckets on GCS, one for storing Secrets and the second for storing logs.

 > **NOTE:** The bucket for storing logs is used in Prow by the Plank component.
 This reference is defined in the `config.yaml` file.
+This bucket is also used in Prow by Spyglass to display the logs.
+To make it publicly accessible, assign **Storage Object Viewer** and **Storage Legacy Bucket Reader** roles to `allUsers`.

 2. Create the following service accounts, role bindings, and private keys.
 Encrypt them using Key Management Service (KMS), and upload them to your Secret storage bucket: